 This post may contain affiliate links.
 That means that I may earn a small commission, at no extra cost to you, if you buy something through my site.
 This helps me run my website and produce the articles that I hope you find helpful.

-For 10 days, we hiked and explored some spectacular cities, villages, and sites, such as Slieve League Cliffs, the tallest cliffs in Europe, or the Aran Islands, and was very grateful that I included my jacket in my travel gear.
+For 10 days, we hiked and explored some spectacular cities, villages, and sites, such as Slieve League Cliffs, the tallest cliffs in Europe, or the Aran Islands, and was very grateful that I included my lightweight jacket in my travel gear.

 How The Reviews Are Organized

 I’ve looked for the best packable rain jackets for under $100 that are compact and light to carry but give you a range of performance from a casual rain jacket to a practical outdoor accessory for hiking or other similar type of activity.